Patricia C. Lane, MBA BSN BS SCRN

-I am the honored recipient of the 2015 -2016 Clinical Leadership Award for Neuroscience for the State of Virginia by the March of Dimes.
-In 2008 I received the Virginia Magnet Excellence In Nursing Leadership Award.
+I am the honored recipient of the 2015 -2016 Clinical Leadership Award for Neuroscience for the State of Virginia by the March of Dimes and I received the Virginia Magnet Excellence In Nursing Leadership Award in 2008.

-While I am humbled by these professional accolades some of my personal professional accomplishments include being instrumental in facilitating all five of the Bon Secours Richmond hospitals in becoming Joint Commission Certified Primary Stroke Care Centers.
-Furthermore I led our largest facility in becoming a Joint Commission Comprehensive Stroke Center which is only the second CSC in the state and the first non-academic CSC in the Commonwealth.
+While I am humbled by these professional accolades some of my personal professional accomplishments include facilitating all five of the Bon Secours Richmond hospitals in becoming Joint Commission Certified Primary Stroke Care Centers.
+Furthermore I led our largest facility in becoming a Joint Commission Comprehensive Stroke Center.

 My professional leadership accomplishments extend outside of my work setting.
-I am particularly proud that I was the founder and first chairperson for the Virginia Stroke Coordinators Collaborative Consortium.
-The consortium consists of more than 80 facilities throughout the state aspiring to provide excellent evidenced-based stroke care and preventative services for Virginians.
+I am particularly proud I have been very active with AANN starting with being elected to the nominating committee, task force for the first Advocacy committee and being elected to the Board of Directors.
+I was the founder and first chairperson for the Virginia Stroke Coordinators Collaborative Consortium.
+The consortium consists of more than 80 facilities aspiring to provide excellent evidenced-based stroke care and preventative services for Virginians.

 Accomplishments in Leadership Positions:

-I am very active with community and civic organizations and have received several awards and appointments over the years.
+I’ve received several awards and appointments over the years.
 I was appointed by Virginia’s Governor to the State Board of Nursing from 2005-2013.
-As a Board member, I served on the education committee and was appointed to the Virginia Board of Health Professionals to represent the voice of nursing.
+As a Board member, I was on the education committee and appointed to the Virginia Board of Health Professionals representing the voice of nursing.
 Serving on the VBON afforded me the opportunity to attend the National Council of State Board of Nursing meetings and educational venues.
-I was elected to the NCSBN leadership succession committee.

-I have been very active with AHA and have received the Power to End Stroke Ambassador Award and was appointed to the National Stroke Advisory Committee, and the National Hypertension Expert Panel.
+I am active with AHA and received the Power to End Stroke Ambassador Award and was appointed to the National Stroke Advisory Committee, and the National Hypertension Expert Panel.

 I also served on the Board of Directors for the National Black Nurses Association (NBNA).
-As a member of the Board, my primary role was to serve as the Health Policy Chairperson.
+My primary role was to serve as the Health Policy Chairperson.
 Over my three year tenure I developed and disseminated NBNA’s Guiding Principles of Health Reform to our membership.
-As the chair of the advocacy I served as the voice representing NBNA in meetings with Minority Leader Harry Reid, Secretary of Health and Human Services Kathleen Sebelius, and presented to the Institute of Medicine on the importance of continuing education for nurses at all levels.
-In 2013 I received the NBNA Trail Blazer Award at the National Conference.
-This special tribute is given to a distinguished member for community service and outreach impacting the entire organization.
+I served as the voice representing NBNA and presented to the Institute of Medicine on the importance of continuing education for nurses at all levels.